hongxiaolong/ansible-nginx/README.md

  Ansible-NGINX is a Complete ansible playbook (more than roles) for nginx.

- This playbook will separate the steps to operate a whole nginx into many roles, and allow users to install/reconfigure/reload nginx services with combined tags and seleted roles.
+ This playbook will separate the steps to operate a whole nginx into many roles, and now allow users to install/reload nginx services with combined tags and seleted roles.

-Related Introduction
+Get Involved
 =======

 Ansible is a radically simple IT automation system.
 It handles configuration-management, application deployment, cloud provisioning, ad-hoc task-execution, and multinode orchestration - including trivializing things like zero downtime rolling updates with load balancers.